BCB City of Good Death

-Winner of the Restless Books Prize for New Immigrant Writing, Priyanka Champaneri’s transcendent debut novel brings us inside India’s holy city of Banaras, where the manager of a death hostel shepherds the dying who seek the release of a good death, while his own past refuses to let him go.
+Priyanka Champaneri’s transcendent, prize-winning debut novel brings us inside India’s holy city of Banaras, where the manager of a death hostel shepherds the dying who seek the release of a good death, while his own past refuses to let him go.

 Called “twins” in their childhood village, he and his cousin Sagar are inseparable until Pramesh leaves to see the outside world and Sagar stays to tend the land.
-After Pramesh marries Shobha, defying his family’s wishes, a rift opens up between the cousins that he has long since tried to forget.
-Do not look back.
-Detach.
-But for Shobha, Sagar’s reemergence casts a shadow over the life she’s built for her family.
+After Pramesh marries Shobha, defying his family’s wishes, a rift opens between the cousins that he has willed himself to forget.
+Yet for Shobha, Sagar’s reemergence casts a shadow over the life she’s built for her family.
 Soon, an unwelcome guest takes up residence in the death hostel, the dying mysteriously continue to live, and Pramesh is forced to confront his own ideas about death, rebirth, and redemption.

 Told in lush, vivid detail and with an unforgettable cast of characters, The City of Good Death is a remarkable debut novel of family and love, memory and ritual, and the ways in which we honor the living and the dead.